detelinradev/carpooling/README.md

 ![2019-08-30 (20)](https://user-images.githubusercontent.com/39421427/64017425-40f34980-cb32-11e9-974c-68dfa7bd2097.png)

 You could change all the details for the trip.
-When button 'Update trip' is pressed, a form with trip details pop-up.
-By simply pressing 'update' button ypu can edit the trip.
+When button `Update trip` is pressed, a form with trip details pop up.
+By simply pressing `update` button ypu can edit the trip.

 ![2019-08-30 (21)](https://user-images.githubusercontent.com/39421427/64017426-40f34980-cb32-11e9-8d94-71b88b28bb40.png)